psychemedia/storytelling-notes/godmother-death.md

 Godfather Death, or Godmother Death, *(Aarne-Thompson-Uther tale type 332)* tells the tale of young child, born of poor parents, who has Death for their godparent.

 Death teaches the child a trick or two about how to tell whether someone who is seriously ill would survive or die.
 With this knowledge, the child becomes a great doctor.
 But the child/doctor goes against the instruction of Death, and saves two or three people who should have otherwise died.
 Death is not happy.
-The child/doctor is shown how lives are represented and Death makes his feelings known...
+The child/doctor is shown how lives are represented and Death makes his/her feelings known...

 ## The Grimm Versions